Robust Elicitable Functionals: Elicitability and robust elicitable functionals

-We assume that Assumption \ref{asm} holds throughout the manuscript. \Cref{lemma:limit-KL} and Assumption \ref{asm} give rise to an interpretation of the choice of $\ep$, which depends on the baseline distribution of $S(z,Y)$.
-That is, when $\ep = 0$, one is completely confident in the baseline probability.
-On the other hand, $\ep = \log\left(\frac{1}{\pi(z)}\right)$ corresponds to maximal uncertainty.
-Note that if $\pi(z) = 0$, then there is no upper limit on the tolerance distance and $\ep \in[0,\infty)$.
+\Cref{lemma:limit-KL} and Assumption \ref{asm} give rise to an interpretation of the choice of $\ep$, which depends on the baseline distribution of $S(z,Y)$.
+That is, when $\ep = 0$, one is completely confident in the baseline probability, while under case $ii)$ of Assumption \ref{asm}, $\ep = \log\left(\frac{1}{p(z)}\right)$ corresponds to maximal uncertainty.
+Note that if $p(z) = 0$, then there is no upper limit on the tolerance distance and $\ep \in[0,\infty)$, with maximal uncertainty corresponding to $\ep = \infty$.

-The next result shows that if the tolerance distance of the uncertainty set is too large, i.e. $\ep \ge \log(\frac{1}{\pi(z)})$, then the worst-case probability measure puts all probability mass on the essential supremum. \begin{proposition} If $\ep \ge \log\left(\tfrac{1}{\pi(z)}\right)$, then the optimal probability measure $\Q^\dagger$ attaining the inner supremum in \eqref{opt:KL} has Radon-Nikodym density
+The next result shows that for $Y$ with positive probability mass at its essential supremum, if the tolerance distance of the uncertainty set is too large, i.e. $\ep \ge \log(\frac{1}{p(z)})$, then the worst-case probability measure puts all probability mass on the essential supremum of $Y$.
+Thus if $\ep \ge \log(\frac{1}{p(z)})$, the REF defined in \eqref{opt:KL} is degenerate justifying Assumption \ref{asm} $ii)$. \begin{proposition} Let $p(z)>0 $ and be given as in Assumption \ref{asm}.
+If $\ep \ge \log\big(\frac{1}{p(z)}\big)$, then the optimal probability measure $\Q^\dagger$ attaining the inner supremum in \eqref{opt:KL} has Radon-Nikodym density

 \end{proposition}

 \textit{Proof} First, $\Q^\dagger$ lies within the KL uncertainty set, since

 Next, $\E^{\Q^\dagger}[S(z,Y)] = \esssup S(z,Y)$ and moreover, for any probability measure $\Q$ that is absolutely continuous with respect to $\P$, it holds that $\E^\Q[S(z,Y) ]\le \esssup S(z,Y)$.
 Hence, $\Q^\dagger$ attains the inner supremum in \eqref{opt:KL}. \Halmos